-The "Down the Road on the Blue Ridge Music Trails of North Carolina" podcast is being created as a partnership of the Blue Ridge National Heritage Area, the North Carolina Arts Council, WNCW-FM, and the American roots music journal No Depression.
+The "Down the Road on the Blue Ridge Music Trails of North Carolina" podcast is a joint effort of the Blue Ridge National Heritage Area, the North Carolina Arts Council, and WNCW-FM.

 The Blue Ridge Music Trails of North Carolina is a joint initiative of the Blue Ridge National Heritage Area Partnership and the North Carolina Arts Council to showcase the vibrant musical traditions of Western North Carolina.